DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_30_last-key.md

 Once started, make sure WiFi is disconnected (arrow in upper right corner, should say “Wi-Fi not connected).

 Go to Applicatios (upper left corner) > Internet > Electrum Bitcoin Wallet.
-Click on `launch` if a window about persistence appears.
+Click on `Launch` if a window about persistence appears.

 The Electrum – Install Wizard should appear.
 The name of the wallet isn’t important (it will be deleted), so “default_wallet” is ok.
 Click Next:

 ![Electrum 1](images/30_electrum_1.png)

 On the next step, let “Standard wallet” be selected (we are only interested in generating a seed).
 Click Next:

 ![Electrum 2](images/30_electrum_2.png)

 On the next step, let “Create a new seed” be selected.
 Click Next:
 ![Electrum 3](images/30_electrum_3.png)
 On the next step, change “Seed type” to Segwit.
 Segwit is a newer type of address, so services that´s slow to update might have issues sending to these types of addresses.
 But it should be possible from most services and it´s a more “modern” address that usually works better with multi-sig in Electrum.
 Click Next: